 30 years ago today, May 10, 1988, Prince released Lovesexy to the public1.
-However, this was not supposed to be what was originally released, as various bootlegs of The Black Album nearly everyone possessed clearly attested2.
-A rare, one-time ecstasy trip gone bad is credited with curbing The Purple One’s enthusiasm on the darker, malicious record, although its famously reported that Warner Bros wasn’t big on the album either, especially only nine months after the double-sided Sign o’ the Times.
+However, this album was not the one Prince was originally going to release, as various bootlegs of The Black Album nearly everyone possessed clearly attested2.
+A rare, one-time ecstasy trip gone bad is credited with curbing The Purple One’s enthusiasm on the darker, malicious record, although it’s famously reported that Warner Bros. wasn’t big on the album either, especially only nine months after the double-sided Sign o’ the Times.

 Only one more song had been added to the track list after the tour, as Prince’s concern for the Sign o’ the Times concert film superseded recording work.
 After filming three extra Dutch shows in Rotterdam, The Netherlands at Sportpaleis Ahoy’ on June 26-28th, filming (and the entire tour) ended on June 29th, 1987, in Antwerp, Belgium, at the Sportpaleis.
 Additional filming was done at Paisley Park Studios, which had been partially operational since May 1st, but wasn’t officially opened until September 11th of that same year.
-The audio from the actual live shows was saved, but the entirety of the film was practically re-shot on the studio’s soundstage over the course of a week, from July 18th until the 23rd; complete with 100 extras (only on the last day of re-shoots), the band lip-syncing, and brand-new segues being filmed to assist editing.
+The audio from the live shows were saved, but the entirety of the film was practically reshot on the studio’s sound stage over the course of a week, from July 18th until the 23rd; complete with 100 extras (only on the last day of reshoots), the band lip-syncing, and brand-new segues being filmed to assist editing.

 Due to this development, The Black Album was put on the back-burner until October, when he tracked “When 2 R in Love” at Paisley Park Studios.
 Studious readers are already aware from my Sign o’ the Times review that “Superfunkycalifragisexy” was one of the last two songs tracked at the Washington Avenue Warehouse, however, work on it initially started sometime shortly after tracking “Shockadelica” at the Galpin Blvd Home Studio, as “Superfunkycalifragisexy” was recorded amidst a batch of songs that eventually made their way onto Sheila E.’s eponymous third album.
 I only bring this up to highlight the unusual recording process of what was initially envisioned to become Prince’s tenth album.

-The idea was to release a plain black sleeve, with no artist credits or titling, only the catalogue number on the spine in peach; the color he had shifted to since Sign o’ the Times in order to subtly distinguish his newer approach from his “older”, purple stuff.
+The idea was to release a plain black sleeve, with no artist credits or titling, only the catalogue number on the spine in peach; the color he had shifted to since Sign o’ the Times in order to subtly distinguish his newer approach from his “older,” purple stuff.
 I can only speculate that the idea for the album came about very sporadically, and out of spite.
-Five of the tracks were recorded before he returned to the Washington Avenue Warehouse for additional work on the anti-ecstasy “Superfunkycalifragisexy”, and each of those songs were tracked with a varying degree of intentions behind them.
-“Rockhard in a Funky Place”, as recurring readers are aware, was tracked on October 28th, 1986; intended for the aborted Camille record.
+Five of the tracks were recorded before he returned to the Washington Avenue Warehouse for additional work on the anti-ecstasy “Superfunkycalifragisexy,” and each of those songs were tracked with a varying degree of intentions behind them.
+“Rockhard in a Funky Place,” as recurring readers are aware, was tracked on October 28th, 1986; intended for the aborted Camille record.
 “Superfunkycalifragisexy” sat around for months without a purpose; “Bob George” was the next song tracked, at Sunset Sounds, on December 7th, 19863, five weeks after “Rockhard in a Funky Place” was tracked.
-Interestingly enough, “Bob George”, as well as the songs “2 Nigs United 4 West Compton” and “Le Grind”, were recorded before the final song tracked for Sign o’ the Times was recorded; “U Got the Look”, and that’s due to Prince quickly cutting these songs together on December 9th (“2 Nigs United for West Compton), and December 10th (“Le Grind”), in order to play them for Sheila E.’s 29th birthday party he was hosting on the 11th.
+Interestingly enough, “Bob George,” as well as the songs “2 Nigs United 4 West Compton” and “Le Grind,” were recorded before the final song tracked for Sign o’ the Times was recorded; “U Got the Look,” and that’s due to Prince quickly cutting these songs together on December 9th (“2 Nigs United for West Compton”), and December 10th (“Le Grind”), in order to play them for Sheila E.’s 29th birthday party that he was hosting on the 11th.

-Upon the completion of the tour, after subsequent re-shoots and editing for the concert film, Prince tracked “Everything Could Be So Fine” on September 1st, 1987 as the original story for the film Graffiti Bridge, but the closer that project came to fruition, the more this track was left in the rear view.
+Upon the tour’s completion, after subsequent reshoots and editing for the concert film, Prince tracked “Everything Could Be So Fine” on September 1st, 1987 as the original story for the film Graffiti Bridge, but the closer that project came to fruition, the more this track was left in the rear-view.
 His performance at the MTV VMA’s on September 11th, 1987 coincided with the grand opening of Paisley Park Studios, but his one-off matinée performance the following morning at the Rosedale Country Club prevented him from recording anything else at the new studio for another day.
 In fact, it wasn’t until early October that Prince returned to Chanhassen, but when he did, he did so with a vision in mind.

 A release date of December 8th, 1987 was set, but one week before release, on December 1st, Prince pulled the plug on the project.
 He had been uneasy about releasing the album in the month leading up to the surprise release, and Warner echoed his concerns.
 Unsure of how the public would respond to such a dark record, Prince decided to cancel the album, promising Warner a brand-new album in a couple of months time.
 They agreed, and began to recall the album, resulting in a few hundred promotional copies remaining, serving as the reference point for the most bootlegged album of all time.
 German DJ Ruth Rockenschaub played the record in its entirety on her nightly radio show Nachtrock on March 6th, 1988; near the same time Prince finished the final version of the Lovesexy album, although she couldn’t have known that.
 “Alphabet St.” was released as the first single on April 15th, 1988, eight days later in the U.S., but more interestingly, the spur-of-the-moment music video for “Alphabet St.” contained numerous references to The Black Album, the most famous one being the split-second message at the end of the video stating,